cezarypiatek/CsharpMacros/README.md

 ### Support for VSCode
 Install as a NuGet package and check `Enable support for Roslyn analyzers, code fixes and rulesets` in Settings.

+## LiveTemplates for CsharpMacros
+To facilitate usage of `CsharpMacros` I created a couple of Resharper LiveTemplates.
+You can read more about that on the [snippets](/snippets) sub-page.

 ## Macro anatomy